Candlestick/TheWebWins/README.md

 Hi, we are **Candlestick**!

-A group of people from the interwebs creating the next gen API to close the gab between hardware sensors, projectors, led, nfc, kinect.
+A group of people from the interwebs creating the next gen API to close the gab between hardware sensors, projectors, led, nfc, kinect and a web app to controll all of them at the same time.

 ## What does that mean?